aws-samples/amazon-bedrock-ide-genai-demo/README.md

-# Natural Language Query Engine with Amazon Bedrock Studio
+# Build generative AI applications in a few clicks with Amazon Bedrock IDE in Amazon SageMaker Unified Studio

-This repository provides supplemental artifacts for our blog post "Building a Natural Language Query Engine with Amazon Bedrock Studio."
+This repository provides supplemental artifacts for our blog post "Build generative AI applications in a few clicks with Amazon Bedrock IDE in Amazon SageMaker Unified Studio."
 It includes structured sales data, unstructured product data and customer reviews, OpenAPI schemas, CloudFormation templates, and LLM prompts.

 ## Description

-In our blog post, we explore how Bedrock Studio simplifies the process of building generative AI applications.
+In our blog post, we explore how Bedrock IDE simplifies the process of building generative AI applications.
 We guide you through:
 - Setting up your development environment
 - Leveraging pre-built models and templates
 - Integrating APIs and knowledge bases